nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Additional Details:
 * The search is case-sensitive.
-* At least 1 `PREFIX/FEATURE_NAME` must provided.
+* At least 1 `PREFIX/FEATURE_NAME` must be provided.
 * The order of the features does not matter. e.g. `t/ High Risk p/99999999` will match `p/99999999 t/ High Risk `
-* You can filter by **tag, email, allergy, address, phone number and allergies**
+* You can filter by **tag, email, address, phone number and allergies**
 * Only full words will be matched e.g. `99999999` will not match `999`
 * Allergies is the only attribute that allows multiple parameters.
-For other attributes, there can only be one of each feature as a maximum (i.e. cannot filter by two tags (eg. ‘filter t/ High Risk t/Low Risk’ is considered invalid format and not accepted.
+For other attributes, there can only be one of each feature as a maximum (i.e. cannot filter by two tags - `filter t/ High Risk t/Low Risk` is considered invalid format and not accepted.)
 * The filter search uses AND logic between different attributes (e.g., tag and allergies) — all specified attributes must match.
 If multiple allergies are specified, it uses OR logic — an entry will match allergies attribute if it has any one of the specified allergies, or all.
 For example:
-filter t/High Risk m/Peanuts m/Dairy will return entries with the "High Risk" tag and any of the allergies "Peanuts" or "Dairy". filter m/Peanuts m/Dairy will return entries with either "Peanuts" or "Dairy" allergy, or both.
+`filter t/High Risk m/Peanuts m/Dairy` will return entries with the "High Risk" tag and any of the allergies "Peanuts" or "Dairy".
+`filter m/Peanuts m/Dairy` will return entries with either "Peanuts" or "Dairy" allergy, or both.
 * Specifying any parameters beyond those required will result in an error.
-* Filter requires at least one feature to filter by (e.g. ‘filter’ is an invalid format but ‘filter t/High Risk’ and ‘filter p/99999999’ are both accepted. e.g. `t/ High Risk p/99999999` will return all patients with tag `High Risk` and phone number `99999999`
+* Filter requires at least one feature to filter by (e.g. `filter` is an invalid format but `filter t/High Risk` and `filter p/99999999` are both accepted.) e.g. `t/ High Risk p/99999999` will return all patients with tag `High Risk` and phone number `99999999`

 Examples:
 * `filter t/High Risk a/John street, block 123, #01-01`
-* returns all patients who are at high risk AND have address `John street, block 123, #01-01`
+returns all patients who are at high risk AND have address `John street, block 123, #01-01`
   ![Example of Filter Command ](./images/FeatureFilterExample.png)
   <br>
 * `filter m/Penicillin p/88451234`